mattbierner/blog.mattbierner.com/_posts/2019-07-01-vscode-webview-web-learnings.md

 * `srcdoc` sandboxed iframes should be able to create iframes that share the same origin.

 While there's still a lot of work to be done<!--and science!-->, I've learned quite a lot getting to this point.
-I look forward the point when all this becomes available for you to test.
+I look forward to the point when all this becomes available for you to test.

 [Let me know](https://twitter.com/mattbierner) if you see any flaws in the current approach or have thoughts on addressing some of its limitations.